 Incorporating these strategies into your digital supply chain management is not just a step towards efficiency; it's a leap towards enhanced security in a digitally dependent world.
 Automating and continuously monitoring the digital supply chain is crucial for safeguarding against evolving cyber threats and maintaining a resilient and effective supply chain network.

-What is digital supply chain management?
+What exactly is digital supply chain management?
 Depends on who you ask.
 It can either refer to managing the digital aspects of a physical supply chain, or managing the supply chain of digital products.

 In many ways, however, these definitions overlap.
 Almost every supply chain is now digital, and almost every digital product is now part of a supply chain.
 For IT security teams, understanding how the organization fits within various digital supply chains can help improve security.
 Once you’re able to map third-, fourth-, and fifth- party connections, you can gain a better understanding of your attack surface.